 It contains two of the five vowels.*

-All but one character features in the ten most common Wordle letters.
+It features just one of the five most common Wordle letters.

 * By vowel, we mean A, E, I, O, U. There are other letters that are sometimes considered to be vowels, depending on how they are used.

 Those hints should get you at least some of the way towards finding today's Wordle answer.
 If not, then you can read on for bigger clues; or, if you just want to know the answer, then skip down further for that.